 Re-engage journeys: The re-engagement journeys play an important role in fetching your users back to your app or website as they leave your website or leave the carts.

 NotifyVisitors journey builder enables you to create campaigns and engage users with them based on their actions and stages.
 The main objective of the journey builder is to create an omnichannel message experience.

-NotifyVisitors offer 2 ways to configure journeys:
+NotifyVisitors offers two ways to configure journeys viz.

 Apart from these two journeys, NotifyVisitors also provides predefined journeys.
 These journeys will help you get started quickly as you do not need to create a journey manually.
 These journeys are already built and can be customized as per your requirements.

 The journey consists of 4 stages.
 Let's understand with the help of a brief example.

 Triggers: Triggers signify the users' entry points as they start the journey.
 For instance, users entered into your journey when they viewed your page which means they triggered an event.

 Actions: Action is something that will happen once users enter the journey.
 It can be triggering a campaign and allow you to further engage them through personalized campaigns such as email, SMS, and push notifications.

 Since they have triggered an event by viewing your page, you can send them a web push notification that includes an offer to keep them engaged.

 Conditions: Conditions are the checkpoints to redefine user experience based on users' changing preferences and their real-time interactions on the app, campaigns, or website.
 This stage does not apply to the sequence journey.